chains-lab/companies-svc/docs/web/docs/InviteAttributes.md

 ### NewInviteAttributes

-`func NewInviteAttributes(status string, role string, companyId uuid.UUID, token string, expiresAt time.Time, createdAt time.Time, ) *InviteAttributes`
+`func NewInviteAttributes(companyId uuid.UUID, userId uuid.UUID, status string, role string, expiresAt time.Time, createdAt time.Time, ) *InviteAttributes`

 NewInviteAttributes instantiates a new InviteAttributes object This constructor will assign default values to properties that have it defined,